chilcano/mac-address-manuf-lookup/README.md

 _2.2.
 Over HTTPS_

-`pyOpenSSL` moodule was required to start the embedded Webserver on HTTPS (TLS).
+The `pyOpenSSL` moodule was required to start the embedded Webserver on HTTPS (TLS).
 To install it just run `pip install pyOpenSSL`.

-Then, the Python App is running over HTTPS:
+Then, the Python App will run over HTTPS:

 ```bash
 $ python mac_manuf_api_rest.py